Summary

 Figure 4.1 Know your Zone Of Possible Agreement with Microsoft before negotiating:

-Figure 4.2 Plan in detail what you want to achieve:
+Figure 4.2 Plan in detail what you want to achieve (for both your side and Microsoft's):

 Phase 5.
 Negotiations

 You should expect the negotiation phase to be a multi-layered process that will go on for weeks and even months in complex negotiations.
-Preparing for each round of negotiations is vital as if it were the first round.
+Preparing for each round of negotiations is vital, just as it would be for the first round.

 Pro Tip: Address every phone call, email, or instant message with Microsoft as a round of negotiations, prepare accordingly and summarise the content for both parties' future reference.